 The huge scope of operations is connected to the backend server, as the database with places, users, reviews, comments, etc. is supposed to be stored there altogether with all the location changes and the potential places he could go to using your local search app.

 You might also like to read about on — demand delivery app development.

-This Is How Much It Will Really Cost to Build a Location Based App
+This Is How Much It Will Really Cost to Make a Geolocation App

 Always leave some room for a dessert, and the sweet course in our case is the price of an app similar to Foursquare.
 So, let’s get straight to it.

 Stage #1: Prototypes and specification parts.
 Time and material contracts are normally signed under these circumstances, but for a mobile app like AroundMe 80 hours should be enough.

 Stage #2: Design part.
 Hard to estimate the precise amount of hours for such a scope of custom UI, but at least 120 hours would be needed.

 Stage #3.
 Development itself.
 Here it is different - as it always is for various platforms.

 Places integration (lists of places, place’s details, filter places, the map) -180 hours

 Check-in (in-app location tracking, database if required) - 172 hours